-The successful valuation of a closely held security requires:
+The successful valuation of a closely held equity interest requires:

-- determining the proposed use of the valuation option - defining the meaning of the term "value" which is appropriate for the proposed use of the opinion - analyzing and pricing the business enterprise underlying the closely held security being valued - analyzing and pricing the specific block of securities being valued.
+- Identifying the proposed use of the valuation conclusion - Defining the term "value" based on the proposed use of the valuation conclusion - Analyzing the business enterprise and its future business plan - Pricing the business enterprise - ♦ Analyzing the specific block of equity - Pricing the specific block of equity

-This publication is meant to be an introduction to the valuation of closely held businesses and their securities, not a comprehensive course in "how to value a business".
+Each of these topics is outlined in this introduction to the key concepts behind the valuation of closely held businesses.
+This publication is meant to be an introduction, not a comprehensive source in "how to value a business".
 The professional discipline of business valuation is a dynamic one.
-The theory of valuation is constantly being analyzed and modified.
-This publication will be updated as new theories emerge and old ideas are modified.
+The theory of valuation is constantly being analyzed and modified, and this publication will be updated as concepts evolve.

-Determining the Use of the Valuation
+Identifying the Proposed Use of the Valuation

-Capital Valuation Group values closely held securities for many different reasons.
+Capital Valuation Group values closely held equity for many different reasons.
 For example,

-- Someone is interested in buying all the outstanding stock of a closely held corporation.
-How much should the buyer pay for the stock? - The owner of all the stock of the same corporation is getting divorced.
-The stockholder is also the president and key employee of the corporation.
-What is the value of this stock for purposes of the corporation?
-What is the value of this stock for purposes of dividing the marital estate if the stockholder is going to continue owning and operating the business after divorce? - An individual dies owning all the stock of the same corporation.
-What value should be placed on this stock interest for purposes of filing an estate tax return?
+- Someone is interested in buying all the outstanding equity of a closely held corporation.
+How much should the buyer pay for the equity? - ♦ The owner of all the equity of the same corporation is getting divorced.
+The owner is also the President and key employee of the company.
+What is the value of this equity for purposes of the divorce?
+What is the value of this stock for purposes of dividing the marital estate if the owner is going to continue owning and operating the business after divorce? - An individual dies owning all of the equity of the same company.
+What value should be placed on this equity interest for purposes of filing an estate tax return? - A business owner is working on personal retirement planning and needs to understand the true value of his or her business as well as ways to increase value. - ◆ A business owner has decided to sell to an Employee Stock Ownership Plan (ESOP) so the employees keep their jobs and benefit from continuing to grow the company.

-Since all of these situations deal with stock of the same corporation, isn't the value of the stock the same in all three instances?
-No!
+Since all of these situations deal with equity of the same company, isn't the value of the equity the same in all five instances?
+You may be surprised to learn that it is not.
+In fact, every business has many values, depending upon the purpose of the valuation.